PowerGen Stirling Engines

 The PowerGen can be used as a prime power generator for remote locations where utility power connection is unavailable and/or too costly.
 The PowerGen is capable of cycle charging or running continuously for 80,000+ hours with no start/stop limitations.

 The PowerGen can be used as a backup power system for locations with AC utility power connection.
 A transfer switch can signal the PowerGen to start and provide power during an AC power outage.
 Unlike some power technologies, the PowerGen has no start/stop cycle limitations.

 The PowerGen is well suited to provide supplemental power to new or existing Solar Power Systems.
 During periods of insufficient solar production (ex: winter months), the PowerGen is signaled to start and provide power to charge batteries.
 This setup also conserves fuel during summer.

 Qnergy Provides Energy

 Qnergy is a company focused on providing energy to a world market looking for innovative, cost-effective and efficient ways to energize the future.
-With more than 40 years of expertise and proven reliability, Qnergy brings proprietary, high-performance Stirling engine technology to the marketplace for commercial, industrial and residential applications.
+With more than 40 years of expertise and proven reliability, Qnergy brings proprietary, high-performance Stirling engine technology to the marketplace for commercial and industrial applications.
 Qnergy’s PowerGen Stirling Engines are proudly Made in the USA!